-Waved at the flag marshal post, this flag indicates that riders will encounter the vehicle in the current section of the track.
+Waved at the flag marshal post, this flag indicates that riders will encounter a rider pushing his machine or riding slowly in the current section of the track.

 It is forbidden for riders to overtake other riders during the display of the white flag.